arnxv0/microsoft-copilotkit-hackathon/README.md

 > [!IMPORTANT]
 > Some features are still under active development and may not yet work as expected.
 If you encounter a problem using this template, please [report an issue](https://github.com/CopilotKit/canvas-with-llamaindex/issues/new/choose) to this repository.

+Build Scout AI using this as a starter [https://github.com/CopilotKit/canvas-with-llamaindex-composio](https://github.com/CopilotKit/canvas-with-llamaindex-composio)
+Reasoning core with LlamaIndex (structured retrieval + orchestration) Action layer with Composio (real-world tool connections & APIs) Frontend experience with CopilotKit + AG-UI (native agentic interfaces)

+Details:
+left side is the canvas, right side is the chat window. left side has a list of all the data sources attached. you can chat with the ai and give it links and keys to add more data sources.

+below it is a template that you can customize. you can chat with the agent to fetch you a report based on what you want.
+It goes to the databases and generates queries and gets the data. it then stores the data in a local sql lite db. it then generates a complex query to get the data you want locally and runs it.
+Then it gets the data and generates a report for you. you can then prompt it to send the report to your email.

+Tell me the extra steps for the integrations you need me to build in the composio dashboard to make this work.
+Also replace openai with google gemini.

+Assume we are using only these and not the rest and generate the whole project keeping this as a starter [https://github.com/CopilotKit/canvas-with-llamaindex-composio](https://github.com/CopilotKit/canvas-with-llamaindex-composio)

+PostgreSQL
+MySQL

+Gmail